This post may contain affiliate links. Please see our disclosure policy.

 - Begin by mixing together 1 tbsp oil, 1 clove garlic.
 Brush over the shrimp and let marinate for 30 minutes. (optional, but gives the shrimp more flavor)

-- Heat remaining 2 tbsp oil in a large sauce pan.
+- Heat remaining 2 tbsp oil in a large sauce pan to medium high heat.
 Add shrimp and cook for 1-2 minutes per side (the shrimp won't be cooked through).
 Set aside, keeping oil on the pan.
 Keep pan hot.

 - Now add remaining garlic and saute for 1 minute, until fragrant.
 Toss in lemon juice, chicken broth, and zest.
 Cook for another 3 minutes until sauce is reduced.

-- Add ghee to the pan.
+- Add ghee (or butter) to the pan.
 Continue to cook for another 3 minutes until sauce begins to thicken.

 - Add shrimp back to the pan and cook for another 2 minutes per side, coating with the sauce along the way.